AndrePatri/awesome_leg_Humanoids23/iros_reviews/improvables.md

 - :heavy_check_mark: Substitute real traj replay plots with images of iq tracking during the jump and boxplots of iq and efforts
 - :heavy_check_mark: Improve takeoff replay plots and their description
 - :heavy_check_mark: allow for total reproducibility of results
-- [] Explicitly mention challenges into extending this to a full robot at least in the conclusion.
-No space!!
-Where and how?
+- :heavy_check_mark: Explicitly mention challenges into extending this to a full robot at least in the conclusion.
 - [] Possibly re-execute at least a takeoff on prototype and possibly also some recuperation tests (results improvements).
+Given the space, these new results can be added to the online data repo.
 - :heavy_check_mark: add README.md file to humanoids submission branch
 - :heavy_check_mark: Run again optimizations with added convergence plots (modify horizon to log also this data).
 Update processor info - add solver info - [] Improve landing opt and energy reg cost